meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 There are different forms of omega-3.
 The plant-based version is alpha-linolenic acid (ALA), which you can find in e.g. rapeseed oil and linseed oil.
 Less than 1% of it (depends on genes?) is converted inside the body to the forms it uses: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 Omega-3 in the true EPA/DHA form is mainly found in seafood, such as oily fish, and in brains (our brain is 15% DHA by weight, and unsurprisingly, brain health is intimately linked to DHA intake).
-To a small extent it is also found in fat from grass-fed animals, oysters, and some seaweeds.
+To a small extent it is also found in oysters, some seaweeds, and fat from grass-fed animals, but in tiny amounts  compared to something like wild herring.

 <a id="orga39fe0c"></a>

 ## Effects of omega-3

-Deficiency leads to dry skin, poor eyesight, and neurodegeneration.
+Deficiency leads to dry skin, poor eyesight, and several brain-degenerative diseases.

 <a id="org8663a26"></a>